drangelod/nsvfblogin/README.md

 # nsvfblogin

-> This contains the source files for https://blog.angelengineering.com/vue-firebase-login/ which describes how to create a simple app with Vue.js and Nativescript that uses Firebase Authentication and Font Awesome Icons, and works on both iOS and Android platforms.
+> This contains the source files for https://blog.angelengineering.com/vue-firebase-login/ which describes how to create a simple app with Vue.js and Nativescript that uses Firebase Authentication (Email, Facebook and Google) and Font Awesome Icons, and works on both iOS and Android platforms.

 ## Usage